Antiz96/arch-update/README.md

 ## Description

 An update notifier/applier for Arch Linux that assists you with important pre/post update tasks and that includes a clickeable systray applet for an easy integration with any panel on any DE/WM.
-Optional support for AUR/Flatpak packages updates and desktop notifications.
+Optional support for AUR/Flatpak packages and desktop notifications.

 Features: